madgik/schema2jsonld/README.md

 There is also an angular app that displays tight coupling of an application that injects the json-ld document generation into its client side code.
 This is to demonstrate tighter coupling and provides a simple, proof of consept javascript implementation of the document parsing process.

 The app is build with angular-cli so just run ng-serve, open up your browser, click on the button and see the generated json-ld
+> the app is build using angular-cli version 1.7.4.
+If you are having problems building the app, please drop a line on the issues for assistance

 ## Profiles